Oxygen Sensors: A Detailed Guide To How Oxygen Sensors Work & What They Do

 The Upstream Oxygen Sensor (Oxygen Sensor 1)

-Oxygen sensor 1 is the upstream oxygen sensor in relationship to the catalytic converter.
+Oxygen sensor 1 is the upstream oxygen sensor in relation to the catalytic converter.
 It measures the air-fuel ratio of the exhaust coming out of the exhaust manifold and sends the high and low voltage signals to the powertrain control module in order to regulate the air-fuel mixture.
 When the powertrain control module receives a low voltage (lean) signal, it compensates by increasing the amount of fuel in the mixture.
 When the powertrain control module receives a high voltage (rich) signal, it leans the mixture by reducing the amount of fuel it adds to the mixture.

 The powertrain control module’s use of the input from the oxygen sensor to regulate the fuel mixture is known as a closed feedback control loop.
 This closed loop operation results in a constant flip-flop between rich and lean, which allows the catalytic converter to minimize emissions by keeping the overall average ratio of the fuel mixture in proper balance.